Hamburger menu icon

 None

-PAS staining of M1 positive lesion
+PAS staining of M1 positive lesion.

-PAS staining of M1 positive lesion
+PAS staining of M1 positive lesion.*

-Image used with permission from the Renal Fellow Network, from: Gallan A. Kidney Biopsy of the Month.
+*Image used with permission from the Renal Fellow Network, from Gallan A. Kidney Biopsy of the Month.
 Published July 29, 2019.
-Available at https://www.renalfellow.org/2019/07/29/kidney-biopsy-of-the-month-iga-nephropathy/.
+Available at: Kidney Biopsy of the Month: IgA Nephropathy - Renal Fellow Network/.

 Sarah, 25